oOo0oOo/lean-lsp-mcp/README.md

 ### Project-level tools

 - **lean_project_path**:
-    Get the path to the Lean project root directory.
+    Get the path to the current Lean project root directory.

 - **lean_project_functional**:
     Check if the Lean project and LSP server are functional and responding properly.